TL-System/plato/README.md

 Welcome to *Plato*, a new software framework to facilitate scalable federated learning research.

-### Installation
+### Installing Plato with PyTorch

 To install *Plato*, first clone this repository to the desired directory.

-*Plato* uses [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage its Python packages.
+The *Plato* developers recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage Python packages.
 Before using *Plato*, first install [Miniconda](https://docs.conda.io/en/latest/miniconda.html), update your `conda` environment, and then create a new `conda` environment with Python 3.8 using the command:

 ```shell
 $ conda update conda